GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Discussion

 \subsubsection{\hza and \hzb}

 \hza and \hzb are more complex, as they feature a velocity gradient, independent areas of low $w_{80}$, and separate peaks of line emission.
 If they represented a single regular rotating disk, then we would expect to see coincident peaks of line and continuum emission in the centre of a symmetric velocity gradient.
-Since the peaks are offset from the centre\footnote{We note that two distinct peaks could also arise in a disc with a more dust-obscured centre.
-While this scenario is not implausible in and of itself, in our case there is no evidence of high obscuration in the spatial region between the two emission peaks, ruling out this scenario.}, this likely instead represents a pair of galaxies. \hza also exhibits a redder $\beta_{UV}$, higher E(B-V), and lower metallicity than \hzb, arguing in favour of two distinct galaxies.
+Since the peaks are offset from the centre, this could instead represents a pair of galaxies.
+We note that two distinct peaks could also arise in a disc with a more dust-obscured kinematic centre.
+While we find little evidence of high obscuration in the spatial region between the two emission peaks, this is still a possibility. \hza also exhibits a redder $\beta_{\rm UV}$, higher E(B-V), and lower metallicity than \hzb, arguing in favour of two distinct galaxies.

-From comparison between the line and continuum emission (Fig. \ref{white}), it is clear that these two line peaks are not the only populations in the emission complex.
+From comparison between the line and continuum emission (Fig. \ref{white}), it is possible that there may be additional galaxies near \hza and \hzb.
 The region to the northeast of these line peaks is UV-luminous but faint in line emission, suggesting a gas-poor population of stars that may be seen immediately post-starburst ($\sim10$\,Myr).
-Further evidence for this is given by a comparison of the JWST data to new ALMA \cii data, which shows that this northeast region is not \cii-luminous (i.e., low M$_{H_2}$).
-It is true that this region does not show drastic signs of difference in the gas-phase diagnostics (e.g., $\beta_{UV}$, $Z$, E(B-V)), but this may signify that these diagnostics are dominated by gas stripped from \hza and \hzb.
+Further evidence for this is given by a comparison of the JWST data to new ALMA \cii data, which shows that this northeast region is not \cii-luminous.
+It is true that this region does not show drastic signs of difference in the gas-phase diagnostics (e.g., $\beta_{\rm UV}$, $Z$, E(B-V)), but this may signify that these diagnostics are dominated by gas stripped from \hza and \hzb.
 This also argues against the idea that the northeast emission represents a low-redshift interloper.